 The senior exhibition is a professional gallery presentation given by each art major in their final semester.
+It is the equivalent of the Senior Thesis at the College.
 It will exhibit the student's cumulative art production with emphasis placed on the last three semesters of study.
 The exhibition can vary in content and media but should demonstrate thematic and technical cohesion.
-The exhibit must be supported by an oral presentation and written artist's statement.
-The artist will be required to professionally prepare and install all works for this exhibition.
+The exhibit must be supported by an oral presentation and written artists' statement.
+The student will be required to professionally prepare and install all art work for this exhibition.